128technology/docs/docs/concepts_metadata.md

   |            |                          |--Frag 2-->|
   |            |                          |--Frag 3-->|
 ```
-In the diagram above, Router A collects all the fragments 1, 2, and 3.
-Reassembly is performed.
-Router A records two things from the inbound fragments: The Original ID, and the largest fragment size received.
-Router A then proceeds to send the jumbo packet by fragmenting it again, but this time sending each piece inside a packet with a newly created L4 which maps exactly to the peer pathway chosen with ports assigned from the session state table.
-The fragment size will be the lesser of the smallest MTU on the path OR the largest fragment seen, whichever is smaller.
+In the diagram above, Router A receives the fragments 1, 2, and 3.
+Router A records two things from the inbound fragments; the original ID, and the largest fragment size received.
+Reassembly is performed, after which Router A fragments the jumbo packet again and transmits it inside of a packet with a newly created L4.
+The new L4 packet is mapped to the peer pathway chosen using the ports assigned from the session state table.
+The fragment size is the smaller of either the smallest MTU on the path, OR the largest fragment seen.
 The metadata header and header TLV's are not encrypted.
 The packet construction is as follows:

-SVR Packet Layout:
+#### SVR Packet Layout

 ```
 Fragment 1